What Folks Say about

 Martin said his wife developed their recipe for Brunswick stew.
 The stew contains a tasty mix of veggies and meat fresh off the pit.
 Working together, they got it right.

-“Circle M is simple and simply good.
+Writing about Circle M during Marion Martin’s ownership, Lake High captured the restaurant’s old-school simplicity: "Circle M is simple and simply good.
 They have barbecue, ribs, real barbequed chicken, marinated slaw, Brunswick stew, beans, and rolls.
 That’s it.
-But what an “it” it is,” High said.
+But what an “it” it is," High said.

 But High is not the only one talking about Circle M BBQ.